Special Needs Child: Definition and Importance

 Understanding the demographic landscape is vital.
 According to the National Center for Education Statistics, approximately 14% of all public school students receive special education services.
 This translates to millions of children who require additional support.

-Real-world implications of these statistics are essential for traders.
+Real-world implications of these statistics are essential for understanding societal trends.
 For instance, sectors like education technology (EdTech) and healthcare services may see increased demand in response to these needs, impacting stock prices and investment opportunities.

 The Importance of Early Intervention